Nvidia (NVDA) Received its Third Buy in a Row

-After Oppenheimer and BMO Capital gave Nvidia (NASDAQ: NVDA) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Rajvindra Gill assigned a Buy rating to Nvidia today and set a price target of $600.00.
-The company’s shares closed last Friday at $486.58.
+After Oppenheimer and BMO Capital gave Nvidia (NASDAQ: NVDA) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
+Analyst John Pitzer maintained a Buy rating on Nvidia yesterday and set a price target of $620.00.
+The company’s shares closed last Monday at $514.89.

-According to TipRanks.com, Gill is a 3-star analyst with an average return of 1.7% and a 50.4% success rate.
-Gill covers the Technology sector, focusing on stocks such as Sequans Communications S A, Everspin Technologies, and Smart Global Holdings.
+According to TipRanks.com, Pitzer is a top 100 analyst with an average return of 19.3% and a 67.9% success rate.
+Pitzer covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Keysight Technologies, and NXP Semiconductors.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Nvidia with a $546.00 average price target, which is a 9.3% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Nvidia with a $551.68 average price target, a 5.4% upside from current levels.
 In a report issued on September 1, Rosenblatt Securities also reiterated a Buy rating on the stock with a $600.00 price target.

 See today’s analyst top recommended stocks >>